sanskrit/raw_etexts_english/blogs/manasataramgini/2017-10-23_triangles-hexes-and-cubes.md

 +++
-title = "Triangles, Hexes andxa0Cubes"
+title = "Triangles, Hexes and Cubes"

 +++
 One philosophical question which we have often ponder about is: Are